 \subsection{Examples}

 Calculations have been shown, as would be easier to understand for humans.
 Exactly implementing this process may not give most efficient computer program, as it calculates things over and over again.
-However process shows the simplicity of the process for humans to understand the algorithm.
+However, process shows the simplicity of the basic algorithm.

-\subsubsection{Example A : Let us try to calculate square root of 2 modulo 97 (given non residue 5)}
+\subsubsection{Example A : Let us try to calculate square root of 2 modulo 97 (given non-residue 5)}

-First we check if 2 is indeed quadratic residue. we see $2^{48} \pmod{ 97} \equiv 1 $\\ We calculate $2^{24} \pmod {97} \equiv -1 $\\ As $2^{24} \pmod {97} \equiv = -1 $, multiplying both sides by identity $5^{48} \pmod {97} \equiv -1$\\ We get $2^{24*}5^{48} \pmod {97} \equiv 1 $\\ As exponent of 2 is still even again taking square root\\ We calculate $2^{12}*5^{24} \pmod {97} \equiv -1 $\\ again multiplying both sides by identity $5^{48}\pmod {97} \equiv -1$\\ We get $2^{12}*5^{24}*5^{48} \pmod {97} \equiv 1 $\\ As exponent of 2 is still even again taking root\\ We get we get $2^{6}*5^{12}*5^{24} \pmod {97} \equiv -1 $\\ As $2^{6}*5^{12}*5^{24} \pmod {97} \equiv -1 $, multiplying both sides by identity $5^{48} \pmod {97}\equiv -1$\\ We get $2^{6}*5^{12}*5^{24}*5^{48} \pmod {97} \equiv 1 $\\ As exponent of 2 is still even again taking root\\ We calculate $2^{3}*5^{6}*5^{12}*5^{24} \pmod {97} \equiv -1 $\\ As the above expression is -1, multiplying both sides by identity $5^{48} \pmod {97}\equiv -1$\\ We get $2^{3}*5^{6}*5^{12}*5^{24}*5^{48} \pmod {97} \equiv 1 $\\ As exponent of 2 is now odd we can multiply both sides by 2\\ We get $2^{4}*5^{6}*5^{12}*5^{24}*5^{48} \pmod {97} \equiv 2 $\\ Taking square root final time we get \\ $\pm 2^{2}*5^{3}*5^{6}*5^{12}*5^{24} \pmod {97} \equiv \sqrt{2} $\\ \textbf{i.e$ \sqrt{2} \equiv \pm 83 $}\\ We find, indeed $83*83 \pmod {97} \equiv 2$.\\
+First we check if 2 is indeed quadratic residue. we see $2^{48} \pmod{ 97} \equiv 1 $\\ We calculate $2^{24} \pmod {97} \equiv -1 $\\ As $2^{24} \pmod {97} \equiv -1 $, multiplying both sides by identity $5^{48} \pmod {97} \equiv -1$\\ We get $2^{24*}5^{48} \pmod {97} \equiv 1 $\\ As exponent of 2 is still even again taking square root\\ We calculate $2^{12}*5^{24} \pmod {97} \equiv -1 $\\ again multiplying both sides by identity $5^{48}\pmod {97} \equiv -1$\\ We get $2^{12}*5^{24}*5^{48} \pmod {97} \equiv 1 $\\ As exponent of 2 is still even again taking root\\ We get we get $2^{6}*5^{12}*5^{24} \pmod {97} \equiv -1 $\\ As $2^{6}*5^{12}*5^{24} \pmod {97} \equiv -1 $, multiplying both sides by identity $5^{48} \pmod {97}\equiv -1$\\ We get $2^{6}*5^{12}*5^{24}*5^{48} \pmod {97} \equiv 1 $\\ As exponent of 2 is still even again taking root\\ We calculate $2^{3}*5^{6}*5^{12}*5^{24} \pmod {97} \equiv -1 $\\ As the above expression is -1, multiplying both sides by identity $5^{48} \pmod {97}\equiv -1$\\ We get $2^{3}*5^{6}*5^{12}*5^{24}*5^{48} \pmod {97} \equiv 1 $\\ As exponent of 2 is now odd we can multiply both sides by 2\\ We get $2^{4}*5^{6}*5^{12}*5^{24}*5^{48} \pmod {97} \equiv 2 $\\ Taking square root final time we get \\ $\pm 2^{2}*5^{3}*5^{6}*5^{12}*5^{24} \pmod {97} \equiv \sqrt{2} $\\ \textbf{i.e$ \sqrt{2} \equiv \pm 83 $}\\ We find, indeed $83*83 \pmod {97} \equiv 2$.\\